 He received a Bachelor of Science degree from the University of Toronto in Physiology and Bioethics and was the co-recipient of the 2004 K.M.
 Hunter Artists Award in Dance.

-Policy Lawyer, HIV and AIDS Legal Clinic Ontario (HALCO)
+Senior Policy Lead, HIV and AIDS Legal Clinic Ontario (HALCO)

 Amy Wah is policy lawyer at the HIV and AIDS Legal Clinic Ontario (HALCO).
 She has also provided direct advice and representation in areas of law related to HIV and AIDS at HALCO since 2010.
 As HALCO’s policy lawyer, she works on law reform initiatives.
 She has also acted as counsel on interventions in the public interest at various levels of court, including the Supreme Court of Canada.